ilammy/ilammy.github.io/_drafts/birth-of-a-patch.md

 pick 5a97269 color conversion
 ```

-And here we have out complete patch set.
+And here we have our complete patch set.
 I usually review the patches once again to make sure that I like the diffs.
+It's also a good moment to re-test your work,
+just in case you messed up during all the rebases.

 Now it's time to do something about these awful commit messages.

-It's also a good moment to re-test your work,
-just in case you messed up that rebase.

-I absolutely love to juggle the changes between commits like this.

 ### Writing good commit messages